This post may contain affiliate links. Read my full disclosure.

 Shisa are statues or figurines of guardian lions that are often seen in Okinawa.
 It is said to be a cross between a lion and dog and are believed to provide protection.

 We are not into pottery or arts and hence didn’t hang around for too long.
-The stroll through Tsoboya Pottery Street itself was pretty enjoyable as it offered a very peaceful experience totally different from what we would experience next (view location).
+The stroll through Tsoboya Pottery Street itself was pretty enjoyable and we felt like we were transported into the past.
+If I’m dressed up in traditional Kimono, I wouldn’t look out of place here (view location).

 First Impression of Kokusai Dori Street in Okinawa